control-toolbox/OptimalControl.jl/docs/src/tutorial-solve.md

 ```

 Let us detail the three symbols.
 As you can see, there are only direct methods.
 The symbol `:adnlp` is for the
 choice of modeler.
-As said before, the NLP problem needs to be modelised in Julia code.
+As said before, the NLP problem needs to be modelled in Julia code.
 We use
 [ADNLPModels.jl](https://jso.dev/ADNLPModels.jl) which provides automatic differentiation (AD)-based model implementations that conform to the [NLPModels.jl](https://github.com/JuliaSmoothOptimizers/ADNLPModels.jl) API.

 The last symbol is what distinguish the two available methods.
 It corresponds to the NLP solver.
 By default, we